By: Elisabeth Ginsburg

 In spring, when night temperatures consistently hover above 50 degrees Fahrenheit, place the plant in a lightly shaded outdoor location.
 Prune the shoots back again in mid to late July to encourage branching.
 Around Labor Day, bring the poinsettia inside and place in a sunny spot.

 To get it to bloom, keep the plant in total darkness from 5:00 pm to 8:00 am every day, before returning it to its lighted position.
 You can either cover it with an opaque black cloth or place it in a dark room.
 Reduce water and fertilizer applications during this time.
 Continue this routine from October 1st to December 1st, by which time you should see the festive colored bracts we all associate with the holidays.
 The plant should be ready for its second turn in the spotlight.

 Water holiday cactus when the soil surface is dry, except in the fall, after the plant has set buds, at which time the soil should be kept uniformly moist.
 Fertilize monthly from late winter through summer’s end with soluble fertilizer diluted to half strength.
-Every few years, repot in spring, using a mixture of six parts high quality potting mix, like Fafard® Cactus and Succulent Potting Mix.
+Every few years, repot in spring, using a mixture of six parts high quality potting mix, like Fafard® Professional Potting Mix.